tilebox/tilebox-go/README.md

 ### Submitting a Job

-Here we create a JobService and submit a job with a single task:
+Here we create a Workflows client and submit a job with a single task:

 ```go
 package main